eman-on/smargroP/PostgreSQL ZR/readme.md

 ### Description
 **What**

-This program has user interface so there is no need to make hundred of sql requests anymore )
+This program has user interface so there is no need to make hundreds of sql requests anymore )

 The requests will be generate and executed automatically.